-If Options is unable, or if there are any difficulties in buying Mr T's illiquid investment(s), it should give the holding(s) a nil value for the purposes of calculating compensation.
-In this instance Options must still take on or otherwise remove all liability Mr T may have for any financing taken out to part fund the purchase of the investment(s).
-If the total calculated redress in this complaint is less than £160,000, Options may ask Mr T to provide an undertaking to account to it for the net amount of any payment the SIPP may receive from the relevant holding(s).
-That undertaking should allow for the effect of any tax and charges on the amount Mr T may receive from the investment(s) and any eventual sums he would be able to access from the SIPP.
+If Options is unable, or if there are any difficulties in buying Mr J's illiquid investment(s), it should give the holding(s) a nil value for the purposes of calculating compensation.
+In this instance Options must still take on, or otherwise remove all liability Mr J may have for any financing taken out to part fund the purchase of the investment(s).
+If the total calculated redress in this complaint is less than £160,000, Options may ask Mr J to provide an undertaking to account to it for the net amount of any payment the SIPP may receive from the relevant holding(s).
+That undertaking should allow for the effect of any tax and charges on the amount Mr J may receive from the investment(s) and any eventual sums he would be able to access from the SIPP.
 Options will have to meet the cost of drawing up any such undertaking.

-If the total calculated redress in this complaint is greater than £160,000 and Options doesn't pay the recommended amount (set out below), Mr T should retain the rights to any future return from the investment(s) until such time as any future benefit that he receives from the investment(s) together with the compensation paid by Options (excluding any interest) equates to the total calculated redress amount in this complaint.
-Options may ask Mr T to provide an undertaking to account to it for the net amount of any further payment the SIPP may receive from these investment(s) thereafter.
-That undertaking should allow for the effect of any tax and charges on the amount Mr T may receive from the investment(s) from that point, and any eventual sums he would be able to access from the SIPP.
+If the total calculated redress in this complaint is greater than £160,000, and Options doesn't pay the recommended amount (set out below), Mr J should retain the rights to any future return from the investment(s) until such time as any future benefit that he receives from the investment(s) together with the compensation paid by Options (excluding any interest) equates to the total calculated redress amount in this complaint.
+Options may ask Mr J to provide an undertaking to account to it for the net amount of any further payment the SIPP may receive from this investment(s) thereafter.
+That undertaking should allow for the effect of any tax and charges on the amount Mr J may receive from the investment(s) from that point, and any eventual sums he would be able to access from the SIPP.
 As above, Options will need to meet any costs in drawing up the undertaking.

-If the total calculated redress in this complaint is greater than £160,000, Options must in the first instance take on or otherwise remove all liability Mr T may have for any financing taken out to part fund the purchase of the investment(s) so as to ensure that Mr T is left unencumbered by this.
+If the total calculated redress in this complaint is greater than £160,000, Options must in the first instance take on or otherwise remove all liability Mr J may have for any financing taken out to part fund the purchase of the Salinas Sea investment so as to ensure that Mr J is left unencumbered by this.

-Pay an amount into Mr T's SIPP so that the transfer value is increased by the loss calculated above.
+Pay an amount into Mr J's SIPP so that the transfer value is increased by the loss calculated above.

-Since the loss Mr T has suffered is within his pension, it is right that I try to restore the value of his pension provision if that is possible.
-So, if the redress calculation demonstrates a loss, the compensation should if possible be paid into Mr T's pension plan.
+If the redress calculation demonstrates a loss, the compensation should if possible be paid into Mr J's pension plan.
 The payment should allow for the effect of charges and any available tax relief.
 The compensation shouldn't be paid into the pension plan if it would conflict with any existing protection or allowance.

-If a payment into the pension isn't possible or has protection or allowance implications, it should be paid directly to Mr T as a lump sum after making a notional deduction to allow for income tax that would otherwise have been paid.
-Redress paid to Mr T as a cash lump sum includes compensation in respect of benefits that would otherwise have provided a taxable income.
+If a payment into the pension isn't possible or has protection or allowance implications, it should be paid directly to Mr J as a lump sum after making a notional deduction to allow for income tax that would otherwise have been paid.
+Redress paid to Mr J as a cash lump sum includes compensation in respect of benefits that would otherwise have provided a taxable income.
 So, Options may make a notional deduction to cash lump sum payments to take account of tax that consumers would otherwise pay on income from their pension.
 Typically, 25% of the loss could have been taken as tax-free cash and 75% would have been taxed according to his likely income tax rate in retirement - presumed to be 20%.
 So, making a notional deduction of 15% overall from the loss adequately reflects this.